Chapter 26 : Chapter Twenty-Six - Severus

 “Ok.
 I’ll be right outside if you need anything.
 Good night,” Avrille said and kissed me lightly on the lips.
-After blowing out the few lighted candles she retired to the parlour, pulling the double doors gently closed behind her.
+After blowing out the few lighted candles, she retired to the parlour, pulling the double doors closed behind her.
 I fell asleep instantaneously.

-Fortunately I slept very deeply and soundly.
-I had been slightly worried that, with such a taxation on my mind and after viewing such upsetting visions of Avrille’s childhood, I would be vulnerable to nightmares thus making my time asleep virtually worthless in the healing respect.
-However if I dreamt anything, when I awoke some time later I could not remember it.
-As I slowly opened my eyes in the complete darkness I could feel instantly that my body was sore all over, most likely from sitting in the same hunched position for hours the night before.
-But besides that slight physical nuisance, in all other respects I felt quite well.
+Fortunately, I slept very deeply and soundly.
+I had been slightly worried with such a taxation on my mind and after viewing such upsetting visions of Avrille’s childhood, that I would be vulnerable to nightmares, thus making my time asleep virtually worthless in the healing respect.
+However, if I dreamt anything, when I awoke some time later, I could not remember it.
+As I slowly opened my eyes in the complete darkness, I could feel instantly that my body was sore all over, most likely from sitting in the same hunched position for hours the night before.
+But besides that slight physical nuisance, in all other respects, I felt quite well.
 My headache had vanished, and my mind felt clear and collected.
-It seemed that I had only been suffering from simple fatigue after such a lengthy mental exercise.
+It seemed I had been suffering only from simple fatigue, after such a lengthy mental exercise.

-Remembering that my wand was still in the other room I closed my eyes once more and focused all of my concentration on lighting the lamp beside my bed.
-Though not nearly as talented as Dumbledore, I was able to do several magic spells without my wand, but it required an exponentially larger amount of concentration.
-A flare behind my eyelids told me that I had succeeded, and I opened my eyes to reach blearily for my watch on the night stand.
-After squinting at the tiny numbers in the bright light I was able to make out that it was just before noon.
-I sighed and dropped my head back on the pillow.
-I knew that I had needed it, but I had never allowed myself to sleep so late in my life.
+Remembering my wand was still in the other room, I closed my eyes once more and focused all of my concentration on lighting the lamp beside my bed.
+Though not nearly as talented as Professor Dumbledore, I was able to do several magic spells without my wand, but it required an exponentially larger amount of concentration.
+A flare behind my eyelids told me I had succeeded, and I opened my eyes to reach blearily for my watch on the night stand.
+After squinting at the small numbers in the bright light, I was able to make out that it was just before noon.
+I sighed and dropped my head back onto the pillow.
+I knew I had needed it, but I had never allowed myself to sleep so late in my life.

-I forced myself up and into the shower, hoping that Avrille wasn’t waiting for me and had eaten something.
-The hot water helped to relax some of my muscles in my back which were cramped into tight knots.
-After shaving and dressing I opened the doors that separated us.
-Avrille was laying on the couch, covered by a soft blanket, and opened her eyes when she heard me enter.
+I forced myself out of bed and into the shower, hoping Avrille wasn’t waiting for me and had eaten something.
+The hot water helped to relax some of the muscles in my back, which were cramped into tight knots.
+After shaving and dressing, I opened the doors that separated us.
+Avrille was lying on the sofa, covered by a thin blanket, and she lifted her head when she heard me enter.

 “How are you feeling?” she asked as she sat up and stretched.
-It appeared that she had already returned to her rooms once, since she had changed clothes as well.
-Her hair was slightly mussed from laying down, but the dishevelled look made her even more becoming than usual.
+It appeared she had already returned to her rooms at least once since she had changed clothes as well.
+Her hair was slightly mussed from lying down, but the dishevelled look made her even more becoming than usual.

 “Much recovered, thank you.”
 I sat beside her.
 Avrille was still wrapped in the blanket and leaned against me.